Filter Ferret

 Minimum: 57 inches (flush with the TV — functional but tight).
 Recommended: 61-65 inches (2-4 inches of margin per side for visual balance and space for speakers).
 Ideal: 65-70 inches (room for a soundbar below or speakers beside the TV).
 Anything over 70 inches works in larger rooms but may dominate a small living room.

-Width isn't the only dimension that matters.
+Width isn't the only number.
 Depth determines whether your soundbar fits in front of the TV.
 Height affects viewing comfort.
-Weight capacity determines whether the stand can safely support your specific model.
-We'll cover all three for every pick below.
+Weight capacity determines whether the stand handles your specific model.
+All three are listed for every pick below.

 Walker Edison Georgetown 58-Inch — Best Overall